-As I type, the temperature is soaring, and dressing for the unprecedented summer heat is no mean feat.
-But all too soon, the forecast will change, and that’s why I’m drawing my attention to familiar territory: transitional dressing.
+This summer, each day we're surprised at the weather, as there's simply no guessing what will happen.
+Though it's sunny today, all too soon, the forecast will change, and that’s why I’m drawing my attention to familiar territory: transitional dressing.
 The typical British outlook is wet and dreary with intermittent bursts of warmth that we are seldom prepared for, so pieces that can be worn throughout the seasons are crucial when building a hard-working wardrobe.

 Ever since I started mindfully curating my own wardrobe, I honed in on key items that can be mixed and matched.
 That whittled down the cost-per-wear of my clothing significantly, and when it’s time for the seasonal switchover, these are some pieces that have permanent residence in my wardrobe.

-Below, I’ve chosen some of my favourite transitional pieces for the months ahead.
-Keep on reading to see the many ways you can style the four best transitional basics from summer to autumn.
+Below, I’ve chosen some of my favourite transitional pieces for the months ahead including some trend favourites for 2023 that fit seamlessly into my pre-existing collection.
+Keep on reading to see the many ways you can style six transitional basics from spring to winter.

-Summer: Knitted Maxi With Chunky Sandals and a Basket Bag
+Spring/Summer: Knitted Maxi With Sandals and a Leather Basket Bag

-Autumn: All-Black Everything With a Silky Head Wrap and Chunky Boots
+Autumn/Winter: Knitted Dress With a Silk Head Wrap and Chunky Boots

-Come autumn/winter, a black knitted dress is the piece we all need.
+I wear knitted dresses throughout all seasons.
 Simply add a bag and jewellery, and you have the simplest but chicest of looks that you can wear any time of the day.